-- Choose System Maintenance > Restart. - 2.
+- 1. Choose System Maintenance > Restart. - 2.
 Type your password in the Password field. - 3.
-Broadcast message: Type the message that will display to users who will be logged off CC-SG. - 4.
+Broadcast message: Use the default message or edit it.
+The message will display to users who will be logged off CC-SG. - 4.
 Restart after (min): Enter the number of minutes (from 0-720) that should elapse before CC-SG restarts. - If specifying over 10 minutes, the broadcast message displays to users immediately, and then repeats at 10 and 5 minutes before the event occurs. - 5.
 Click OK to restart CC-SG.